 The VIIRS tiling system is the same as the MODIS tiling system.

-The VIIRS Climate Modeling Grid (CMG) is the same as the MODIS CMG.
+The VIIRS CMG is the same as the MODIS CMG.
 The CMG datasets provide global coverage in a Geographic Latitude and Longitude projection at a resolution of 0.05 degrees.
-The geographic coordinates of the upper-left corner of the upper-left pixel of an S-NPP NASA VIIRS CMG image are -180.00 degrees longitude, 90.00 degrees latitude.
-The geographic coordinates of the lower-right corner of the lower right pixel are 180.00 degrees longitude, -90.00 degrees latitude.
+The geographic coordinates of the upper left corner of the upper left pixel of a VIIRS CMG image are -180.00 degrees longitude, 90.00 degrees latitude.
+The geographic coordinates of the lower right corner of the lower right pixel are 180.00 degrees longitude, -90.00 degrees latitude.

 |Band||Reflected Range (μm)||Band Explanation|